mccanne/zq/docs/language/README.md

 ```
 filter widget and price > 1000
 ```
-Boolean expressions can also appear as simple search filters and these various operators composed in a simple to type and edit fashion:
+Unlike typical log search systems, the Zed language operators are uniform: you can specify an operator including keyword search terms, boolean predicates, etc using the same syntax at any point in the pipeline.
+For example, the predicate `count >= 10` can simply be tacked onto the output of a count aggregation using the filter from above and perhaps sorting the final about by `count` in a simple to type and edit fashion:
 ```
 widget price > 1000 | count() by color | count >= 10 | sort count
 ```